matos-hayrapetyan/gallery-images/readme.txt

 * **Load More And Pagination** - With this feature you will demonstrate only a part of your images and videos, hiding the rest of them under «load more» button.
 You can divide all your projects into several pages.
 You also choose how many projects to display in your gallery per page.

 * **Title And Description** - Important possibility to add title and description to each image.
 The description can be seen not in all view, but some of them have a place for it.
-Image Gallery accomplished with title and description looks rich and perfect.
+Plugin accomplished with title and description looks rich and perfect.

 * **Ratings Styles** - In settings, you can change Ratings Background Color, Ratings Font Color, Ratings Rated Font Color according to your taste.